HiC-inspector/HiC-inspector/README.md

   * Then we execute the command: <code>docker exec myhic perl hic-inspector.pl -df /input/design.GM.hindIII.hg19 -dd /input -pd /output/hindIII.hg19 -dfo fastq -u hg19 -b 1000000,10000000</code>
 * Once you don't need to run it for a while, you can stop the container:
   * <code>docker stop myhic</code>

+* Note: fetchChromSizes is also provided in this image for convenience.
+  * <code>docker exec myhic fetchChromSizes hg38 > /utils/hg38/chromsizes.hg38</code>
+  * You may want to edit resulting file (e. g. removing what is not a chromosome)